Jiro Dreams of Sushi: Production and release

 As of 2013, the film has grossed US$2,552,478 in North America.
-It is ranked 70th of all US Documentaries on Box Office Mojo.
+It is ranked 70th of all US documentaries on Box Office Mojo.

 Critical reception

-The film received overwhelmingly positive reviews from critics.
 The film earned a rating of 99% on Rotten Tomatoes based on 88 reviews and an average rating of 7.8/10.
 The site's critical consensus reads, "Beautiful, thoughtful, and engrossing, Jiro Dreams of Sushi should prove satisfying even for filmgoers who don't care for the cuisine."
-On Metacritic, the film has a score of 77 out of 100, based on 27 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 77 out of 100, based on 27 reviews, indicating "generally favorable" reviews.

 Roger Ebert called it a "portrait of tunnel vision" and concluded:

 While watching it, I found myself drawn into the mystery of this man.
 Are there any unrealized wishes in his life?
 Secret diversions?
 Regrets?
 If you find an occupation you love and spend your entire life working at it, is that enough?
 Standing behind his counter, Jiro notices things.
 Some customers are left-handed, some right-handed.
 That helps determine where they are seated at his counter.
 As he serves a perfect piece of sushi, he observes it being eaten.
 He knows the history of that piece of seafood.
 He knows his staff has recently started massaging an octopus for 45 minutes and not half an hour, for example.
 Does he search a customer's eyes for a signal that this change has been an improvement?
 Half an hour of massage was good enough to win three Michelin stars.